NuttyLogic/BSBolt/docs/methylation_calling.md

 ### Methylation Calling Pre-Processing

 We recommend using [samtools](http://www.htslib.org/) to remove duplicates.
 Due to the structure of the integrated alignment file the *samtools fixmate -p* option must be disabled.
-Removing PCR duplicates using paired sequencing reads will give better results; however, duplicate removal using single end reads can be overly aggressive when used with bisulfite sequencing data and should be performed on a case by case basis.
+Removing PCR duplicates using paired sequencing reads will give better results; however, duplicate removal using single end reads can be overly aggressive when used on bisulfite sequencing data and should be performed on a case by case basis.

 ```shell